btrettel/flt/to-do.md

     - Something like Monte Carlo arithmetic can be used to identify sections of code that contribute the most to uncertainty, like Monte Carlo arithmetic finds sections of code that are most sensitive to round-off error.
     - metcalf_modern_2018 p.
 309: type-bound operators so that you don't have to `use` the operators
     - Use `pure` logging for this?
+    - Upper and lower bounds for each variable.
 - Have Python script to insert probes into (instrument) Fortran code, particularly for Monte Carlo arithmetic.
     - <https://fortran-lang.discourse.group/t/free-plusfort-licence-for-fortran-discourse-users/2609/5?u=btrettel>
         - > SPAG is able to insert calls to probes at various points in your code (see below).
     - <https://docs.cypress.io/guides/tooling/code-coverage>
     - Don't insert probes into `pure` and `elemental` procedures.
 - nmlfuzz.f90: namelist fuzz tester
+    - Intentionally pick inputs which pass input validation but cause the program to fail.
     - Make depend on ga.f90
         - Alternatively: Combine fuzzing and automatic differentiation when possible to find bad program states.
     - Use metaprogramming to make work since Fortran can't really do that well at present?